Dunedin Public Libraries Association

 Supporting the libraries

-The association has made substantial financial contributions towards the maintenance of rare book collections, and the provision of a drinking fountain, trolleys, baskets and audio equipment for talking books as well as children’s toys, display cabinets and TV monitors.
+The Association has made substantial financial contributions towards the maintenance of rare book collections, the provision of a drinking fountain, trolleys, baskets and audio equipment for talking books as well as children’s toys, display cabinets and TV monitors.

 Through their executive body, the DPLA Committee, the Friends administer the Dunningham Fund, a handsome bequest from which the executive have authorized grants such as $25,000 to help meet the cost of alterations in the New Zealand Room.

 Membership and benefits